NakedJSX/documentation/README.md

 This is the source project for the NakedJSX documentation.

-If you want to look at the documentation itself, please visit [nakedjsx.org](https://nakedjsx.org).
+If you are looking for the documentation itself, please visit [nakedjsx.org](https://nakedjsx.org).

+NakedJSX is used to build this documentation.
+Fun fact - the project [implements](https://github.com/NakedJSX/documentation/blob/main/src/example.jsx) an `<Example>` JSX tag that itself invokes `npx nakedjsx` to build an inline example and bring the output back into the documentation.

+To build into ./dist:

+`$ npx nakedjsx <path to documentation>/src --out ./dist`

+Or to build into ./dev and launch a development server:

+`$ npx nakedjsx <path to documentation>/src --out ./dev --dev`